ScriptedChicken/Kiwi-Caos/Kiwi Caos Instructions.md

     1. Draw a card from the deck.

-    2. Play the cards that you would like to play.
+    2. Play cards from your hand.

 *See: Playing cards*